Tiagabine hydrochloride

 Absorption, Distribution and Excretion

-Tiagabine is 96% bound to human plasma proteins, mainly to serum albumin and alpha1-acid glycoprotein over the concentration range of 10 ng/mL to 10,000 ng/mL.
-While the relationship between tiagabine plasma concentrations and clinical response is not currently understood, trough plasma concentrations observed in controlled clinical trials at doses from 30 to 56 mg/day ranged from <1 ng/mL to 234 ng/mL.
+Tigaben binds to human plasma proteins in 96% of cases, primarily serum albumin and α1-acid glycoprotein, at concentrations ranging from 10 ng/mL to 10,000 ng/mL.
+While the relationship between Tiagabinen plasma concentrations and clinical efficacy is currently unclear, trough concentrations observed at daily doses of 30 to 56 mg ranged from <1 ng/mL to 234 ng/mL in controlled clinical trials.

-A diurnal effect on the pharmacokinetics of tiagabine was observed.
-Mean steady-state C min values were 40% lower in the evening than in the morning.
-Tiagabine steady-state AUC values were also found to be 15% lower following the evening tiagabine dose compared to the AUC following the morning dose.
+A diurnal rhythm effect was observed in the pharmacokinetics of Tiagabinen.
+The mean steady-state Cmin value was 40% lower in the evening than in the morning.
+The steady-state AUC value was also 15% lower after evening administration of Tiagabinen compared to morning administration.

-For more Absorption, Distribution and Excretion (Complete) data for TIAGABINE (9 total), please visit the HSDB record page.
+For more complete data on the absorption, distribution, and excretion of Tiagabinens (9 in total), please visit the HSDB record page.

-Tiagabine is likely metabolized primarily by the 3A isoform subfamily of hepatic cytochrome P450.
+Tigaben is likely primarily metabolized by the 3A subfamily of hepatocyte pigment P450.

-Although the metabolism of tiagabine has not been fully elucidated, in vivo and in vitro studies suggest that at least two metabolic pathways for tiagabine have been identified in humans: 1) thiophene ring oxidation leading to the formation of 5-oxo-tiagabine; and 2) glucuronidation.
-The 5-oxo-tiagabine metabolite does not contribute to the pharmacologic activity of tiagabine.
+Although the metabolism of Tiagabine is not fully elucidated, in vivo and in vitro studies have identified at least two metabolic pathways in humans: 1) epoxidation of thiophene to 5-oxo-Tiagabine; 2) glucuronidation.
+The 5-oxo-Tiagabine metabolite does not participate in the pharmacological activity of Tiagabine.

-Based on in vitro data, tiagabine is likely to be metabolized primarily by the 3A isoform subfamily of hepatic cytochrome P450 (CYP 3A), although contributions to the metabolism of tiagabine from CYP 1A2, CYP 2D6 or CYP 2C19 have not been excluded.
+Based on in vitro data, Tiagabine is likely primarily metabolized by the hepatic cytochrome P450 3A subfamily (CYP 3A), but the possibility that CYP 1A2, CYP 2D6, or CYP 2C19 may also be involved in Tiagabine metabolism cannot be ruled out.

-Tiagabine is likely metabolized primarily by the 3A isoform subfamily of hepatic cytochrome P450.
+Tiagabine is likely primarily metabolized by the hepatic cytochrome P450 3A subfamily.

 7-9 hours

-Its half-life is about 8 hrs but is shortened by 2 to 3 hrs when coadministered with hepatic enzyme-inducing drugs such as phenobarbital, phenytoin, or carbamazepine.
+Its half-life is approximately 8 hours, but when used in combination with hepatic enzyme-inducing drugs such as phenobarbital, phenytoin, or carbamazepine, the half-life can be shortened by 2 to 3 hours.

 毒性/毒理 (Toxicokinetics/TK)